kajf/bozr/README.md

 Field | Description
 ------------ | -------------
-method | http method
+method | HTTP method
-url | http request URL
+url | HTTP request URL
-headers | http request headers params | http query params bodyFile | file to send as a request payload (path relative to test suite json) body | string or JSON object to send as a request payload
+headers | HTTP request headers params | HTTP query params bodyFile | File to send as a request payload (path relative to test suite json) body | String or JSON object to send as a request payload

 ### Section 'Expect'
 Represents assertions for http response of the call